 A deflection test in counseling is where you are tested for your defense mechanisms.
 They will ask you questions about your reactions and how you cope with wrongdoings.
 If you indicate to your counselor that you do practice deflection, they will work with you to get rid of the habit.
 This is vital so you can have happy and healthy relationships with other people.

 Getting Professional Help

 If you're struggling with deflection and you find yourself frequently trying to push the blame onto others, it may be a good idea for you to seek out professional help.
 There are different ways that mental help could affect the way that you deflect blame.
 After all, there's not going to be a one-size-fits-all approach when it comes to any form of professional help, and that's true with a deflection as well.

 Online Help With BetterHelp

-If you're looking to get help with your deflection problems, then it's a great idea for you to seek out professional help.
+If you're looking to get help with your deflection problems, then it can be helpful for you to seek out professional help.
 But getting professional help can be a problem for many people.
 Getting to appointments can be difficult.
 Walking into a therapist's office can feel stigmatizing.
 Even finding someone that you feel comfortable within your area can be extremely difficult.
-That's when you want to turn to online help.
+That's when you may want to turn to online help.
 When you start looking at the options online, you're going to have a much better chance of getting the help that you want and without all the downsides.